 It’s now easy to boost relevance by offering product, service and resource recommendations that aligned with the interests your contacts have shared.

-These interests could be both explicitly (via forms and preference centers) and implicitly (via their behaviour); they all contribute to relevance at the end of the day.
+These interests could be both explicitly (via forms and preference centres) and implicitly (via their behaviour); they all contribute to relevance at the end of the day.

 Making content marketing work with product ratings